SDas1108/Microbial-Fight-Club/README.md

 # Microbial-Fight-Club
 This repository contains MATLAB code used to simulate 2-species competition, logistic growth, and LV interaction dynamics as shown in my LinkedIn video.

-Generalized Lotka Voltera Equation.
+It has a Generalized Lotka Voltera Equation.
 Use it to simulate dynamical behaviour in poplation densities and fractions by selecting different growth rates, carrying capacities and interactions parameters.

+Procedure :
+- Download the files
+- Go to MATLAB
+- Select Run

 Includes:
 - Logistic growth model